What is an Access Account and how do I get one?

 My Access Account does not work.
 What should I do?

 Answer: Double check that you are entering all information correctly, your Access ID is in lowercase letters and your password is case sensitive.
-If it still does not work, see the Information Technology Services Staff in Dawson 116 or call (570) 963-2551 for more information.
+If it still does not work, see the Information Technology Support Staff in Dawson 116 or call (570) 963-2551 for more information.

 How can I check my Penn State email?